UMass Philosophy 110 — Introduction to Logic

 Course description and goals

 An introduction to symbolic logic, including sentential and predicate logic.
 Its purpose is to familiarize you with certain formal methods for representing and evaluating arguments and reasoning.
 These methods can be used not only for philosophy, but for any subject matter.
 Like mathematics, the methods you will learn are highly abstract, formal and symbolic.
 If math can be tricky for you, be prepared to devote extra time to this course.
-This is an analytical reasoning (R2) course.
+This is an analytical reasoning (R2) course, and 3 credits.

 Prof. Klement’s office is South College E319.
-Office hours are Wednesdays and Fridays 2–3pm and by appointment.
-Email: firstname.lastname@example.org.
+Email: email@example.com.
+Office hours are Tuesdays and Thursdays 11am–12pm.
+You can also schedule an appointment at https://logic.umasscreate.net/appts/?view=klement.

 The textbook for this course is Gary M. Hardegree’s Symbolic Logic: A First Course.
-You can download a PDF of this text from our website.
+You can download this textfrom within Moodle.

 Requirements and grading

 Your final grade in the course will be determined by your scores on the 12 Credit Exercises (see above) done through Moodle.
 In particular, your final grade will be determined by your 10 best scores on these 12 exercises; your two lowest scores are dropped, whatever they are (even if they are zero).
 The grade for each exercise will be listed on Moodle as a percentage/score out of 100.
 Your final grade will be based on the average (arithmetical mean) of your ten best of these scores, and you will be given a final grade according to the scale on the right.
 Each exercise set is weighed equally.